Guidance for composing with beginner instrumentalists

-The Imagine Compose Resources on this website were created and developed as part of BCMG’s project of the same name.
+Most of these Resources were created and developed as part of BCMG’s Imagine Compose project.
 Imagine Compose was a partnership project with Birmingham Music Service funded by Youth Music that aimed to encourage and nurture beginner instrumentalists to compose and improvise from the beginning of their musical lives.
 The two year project was led by composer Liz Johnson and consisted of: workshops with children; professional development sessions for teachers and emerging professional composers; commissioning new pieces for beginner ensemble; and, the development of online composing activities for young people.
 BCMG worked with four ensembles: Handsworth Area Ensemble; Gilbertstone Area Orchestra in South Yardley; Anderton Park Ensemble in Balsall Heath; and Harborne Area String Ensemble.

 Composing can be a scary word conjuring up images of dead white men in ivory towers with reams of manuscript paper.
 It is often seen as an elitist activity that only ‘specially gifted’ people can do.
 The Imagine Compose Resources hold that musical creativity is something within all of us.